-[26] Publication of a lawyer's name in the context of a Committee's decision informs the public about who did what, and when.
+[28] Publication of a lawyer's name in the context of a Committee's decision informs the public about who did what, and when.
 The Committee directed publication of a summary of facts, together with the outcome, and orders it had made in relation to Mr Faleauto's conduct in 2013.
 Events have since moved on.

-[27] Mr Faleauto says he has abandoned his attempts at setting up in legal practise overseas.
-He says he is focussing all his professional energies on his practise in New Zealand.
+[29] Mr Faleauto says he has abandoned his attempts at setting up in legal practise overseas.
+He says he is focussing all of his professional energies on his practise in New Zealand.
 He describes that as 99 per cent legal aid, with virtually no private client work.
 He says he now knows, and is attentive to, his professional obligations in relation to what little private client work he does.
-In particular Mr Faleauto says he is acutely aware of the limitation of receiving payments directly for his fees.
+In particular, Mr Faleauto says he is acutely aware of the requirement that he has an instructing solicitor for all private matters, and of the limitations on receiving payments directly for his fees.